rob-in-europe/rob-in-europe.github.io/_posts/2019-08-09-Le-quartier-francophone.md

 We only paid it a cursory visit, long enough to enjoy a relaxed lunch in *la cité francophone*, but not sufficient for the French-speaking part of my brain to get out of first gear.
-However, last week we said goodbye to French colleague who is returning to France to take up a permanent position, and despite some stumbles I was able to hold most of a conversation in French.
+However, last week we said goodbye to a French colleague who is returning to France to take up a permanent position, and despite some stumbles I was able to hold most of a conversation in French.
 So I just need some time to get back in the groove.